-- 9.3.6.1.
+9.3.6.1.
 An electrical corporation that has a contract with a qualifying small power production facility, or a qualifying cogeneration facility, with a name plate rating of 10 megawatts or greater, shall report the information specified below (§ 9.3.6.4) to the Oversight Board and SED.
-The specified information shall be reported by the electrical corporation only if the information is provided to the electrical corporation by the qualifying facility pursuant to a contract. - 9.3.6.2.
-Each qualifying facility with a name plate rating of 10 megawatts or greater shall report the information specified below (§ 9.3.6.4) directly to the Oversight Board and the ISO if the information is not provided to an electrical corporation by the qualifying facility pursuant to a contract with the electrical corporation.
+The specified information shall be reported by the electrical corporation only if the information is provided to the electrical corporation by the qualifying facility pursuant to a contract.

-- 9.3.6.3.
-Each electrical corporation shall file a report with SED, the Oversight Board and ISO by the thirty-first (31st) day of March covering the period of the immediately prior calendar year (e.g., January 1 through December 31).
+- 9.3.6.2.
+Each qualifying facility with a name plate rating of 10 megawatts or greater shall report the information specified below (§ 9.3.6.4) directly to the Oversight Board and the ISO if the information is not provided to an electrical corporation by the qualifying facility pursuant to a contract with the electrical corporation. - Each electrical corporation shall file a report with SED, 9.3.6.3. the Oversight Board and ISO by the thirty-first (31st) day of March covering the period of the immediately prior calendar year (e.g., January 1 through December 31).
 The first report shall be filed by March 31, 2006, and be updated annually thereafter on each subsequent thirty-first (31st) day of March.
 The report shall list each qualifying facility with which the electrical corporation had a contract for part or all of the prior calendar year.
-The list shall identify whether or not the information specified below (\S 9.3.6.4) was provided by the qualifying facility to the electrical corporation pursuant to a contract.
+The list shall identify whether or not the information specified below (§ 9.3.6.4) was provided by the qualifying facility to the electrical corporation pursuant to a contract.
 If so, the electrical corporation shall include the specified information in its report.
 If not, the electrical corporation need not provide the specified information in its report, but the qualifying facility shall provide the information directly to the Oversight Board and the ISO.
 On the same day the report is filed with SED, the electrical corporation shall serve a copy of its report on each qualifying facility which it determines did not provide the specified information pursuant to a contract along with a cover letter.
-The cover letter shall inform the qualifying facility that the qualifying facility must provide the data specified below (\S 9.3.6.4) directly to the Oversight Board and ISO pursuant to Pub.
+The cover letter shall inform the qualifying facility that the qualifying facility must provide the data specified below (§ 9.3.6.4) directly to the Oversight Board and ISO pursuant to Pub.
 Util.
-Code § 761.3(c)(2)(B), or pursue the matter with the electrical corporation within 30 days of the date of the letter. - 9.3.6.4.
-Specified Information: The maintenance schedules for each qualifying facility, including all actual planned and unplanned outages of the qualifying facility, and the daily operational status and availability of the qualifying facility.
+Code § 761.3(c)(2)(B), or pursue the matter with the electrical corporation within 30 days of the date of the letter.